 - The struggling reader - a child who lacks the mastery of the basic reading skills

-- They hyperactive child - the child who doesn't sit still and may be satisfactory readers, but can't slow down long enough to be a reader who actually enjoys reading.
+- Possibly, a hyperactive child - the child who doesn't sit still and can be satisfactory readers, but can't slow down long enough to be a reader who actually enjoys reading.

 - The foreign language child - this child is from a different culture and has not been able to learn the English language.

-- The challenged reader - a child who has physical problems - dyslexia, learning disability, hearing issues, visual issues, etc.
+- It can be a challenged reader - a child who has physical problems - dyslexia, learning disability, hearing issues, visual issues, etc.

-- The emotional child - the child who's having personal problems and because of them, the child is having a hard time concentrating.
+- Also, an emotional child - the child who's having personal problems and because of them, the child is having a hard time concentrating.

 Your child may fit into one of these types or a few of them!
 One book or idea doesn't work for all children so I am pulling out every suggestion I have ever given - books, ideas, products, etc.